bcgov/nr-forests-access-management/client-code-gen/README.md

 * Configure(supply) api services to use the axios instance (if not using global axios), example:
   ```
-    // Instanciation for generated 'fam-api' client.
+    // Using api client.
-       this.applicationsApi = new FAMApplicationsApi(undefined, '', httpInstance) // Note, Axios is strange, second parameter needs empty string, not null.
+       this.applicationsApi = new FAMSomeApi1(undefined, '', httpInstance) // Note, Axios is strange, second parameter needs empty string, not null.
   ```

 ## References: